|Nutrition Facts (per serving)|

-The Christmas Mimosa is a festive cocktail recipe that will be a scrumptious addition to any holiday brunch.
-It has that fruity sparkle we love from the original mimosa.
-We've just added a few seasonal twists to make it something truly spectacular!
+The Christmas mimosa is a festive cocktail recipe that will be a scrumptious addition to any holiday brunch.
+It has that fruity sparkle we love from the original mimosa with a few seasonal twists to make it something truly spectacular.

 A blend of pomegranate liqueur (such as Pama) and cranberry juice create the base for this lovely Champagne cocktail.
 The real spectacle comes from the pine garnish.
 This simple addition gently infuses the aromatic flavor of a pine tree into the drink and is sure to get anyone into the Christmas spirit.

 In a Champagne flute, pour the pomegranate liqueur and cranberry juice.

 Garnish with a few fresh cranberries and a sprig of pine.